-The TOPS program has preserved over 6200 acres of open space in the Pikes Peak region over the past 17 years.
+Colorado Springs’ TOPS program has preserved over 6200 acres of open space in the Pikes Peak region over the past 20 years.
 It has built more than 32 parks and constructed close to 50 miles of urban trails.
-The TOPS sales tax generates approximately $6 million annually and is leveraged through grants and private funds.
-Guiding documents for the acquisition of open space and the construction of trails and parks are being updated in the current Colorado Springs Open Space Plan and the Parks, Recreation & Trails Master Plan process.
+The TOPS sales tax generates approximately $9 million annually and is leveraged through grants and private funds.
+The 2014 Colorado Springs Parks Master Plan helps determine where land is to be purchased and preserved and where trails and parks are to be constructed.

 The TOPS program is essentially a three-step decision-making process: study and recommendation from parks staff in partnership with the TOPS Working Committee, approval by the Parks and Recreation Advisory Board and final approval by the City Council.
 Applications for TOPS funding may be submitted by individual members of the public, property owners, organizations, TOPS Working Committee members, the Parks and Recreation Department and other agencies.
 All requests must be submitted using the TOPS Application.
 Applications are reviewed by the Parks and Recreation staff and then provided to the TOPS Working Committee.